 Our caring and experienced staff are dedicated to providing personalized care to each person struggling with addiction to promote a healthy and sustainable recovery.

-Don’t let marijuana control your life – contact Recovery Centers of America today to get the help you or your loved one needs to start on the path to recovery.
+Don’t let drugs or alcohol control your life – contact Recovery Centers of America today to get the help you or your loved one needs to start on the path to recovery.

 Approximately half of Americans, some 78 million people, claimed to have used marijuana at some point in their lifetime.